 Men will play from the white tees.
 Senior golfers 62 years of age and older can choose to play from the shorter gold tees.
-If the male golfer starts out playing from the white or gold tees and they decide to change, they can do so once during the season.
+If the male golfer starts out playing from the white or gold tees and they decide to change, they can do so once during the season before August 1st.
 Handicaps will automatically adjust to the change in distance.
 For the Ladies, they will also play from the gold tees.
 On the 3rd hole of the Player course, the ladies will tee up on the green side of the ravine where the former red tees were located.

-The senior men will use the front tee box closest to the ravine and playing over it.
+The senior men will use the front tee box closest to the ravine and still playing over their shot over the ravine.
 The setup for the "Gold" tees will be closely monitored to ensure that the Ladies and Seniors are playing a course close to the yardage on the scorecards.
-However, to avoid wear and tear of the turf, the tees will still need to be moved a few yards at a time by the grounds crew.
+However, to avoid wear and tear of the turf, the tees may still need to be moved a few yards at a time by the grounds crew.